Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Experimental Results

 \subsection{K{\"o}hler Dataset}

 K{\"o}hler dataset ~\cite{kohler2012recording} consists of 4 latent images and 12 differently blurred images for each of them.
-The blurs are caused by replaying recorded 6D camera motion.
+The blurs are caused by replaying recorded 6D camera motion, assuming linear CRF.
 We report the quantitative results on this dataset in Table~\ref{table_evaluation_kohler}.
+Our model is trained by setting $g$ as identity function in~(\ref{equ_blur_generation}).
+We note that our system with $K=3$ produces the best results in PSNR, and the system $K=2$ exhibits the best MSSIM result.